sph-mn/sph-web-publish/readme.md

 * manage website content in a directory and upload it to a server
 * create site navigation and content with special expressions in markdown
 * custom markdown layout, hooks, markdown inline scm expressions and more
-* default handlers for thumbnails, copying sources of compiled files and an atom feed for most recently changed files
+* default handlers for thumbnails, copying sources of compiled files and a task to create a page with recently changed files. an atom feed task is also available

 # example markdown
 ```